-Almost all fires experienced in Garfield County are the result of lightning fires resulting from thunderstorms.
+Almost all fires experienced in Golden Valley County are the result of lightning fires resulting from thunderstorms.
 These starts usually occur in the ponderosa pine forested areas and are relatively fast spreading in the grass and needle cast under story.
 They are also relatively easy to control unless the area is experiencing the cumulative effects of drought and/or when high winds move the fire rapidly through the prevalent fuel type.
 Even under more normal climatic conditions, fire can be expected to be a problem when located in an area where the topographic or fuel conditions are conducive to the fire getting into the crowns of the trees and/or when access is limited

 The current long-term drought has made control more difficult in recent years.
-During July of 2006, some 125,000 acres burned in and around the CMR within Garfield County.
 In an average year there are approximately 80 fire starts, which burn a total area of 3000-8000 acres.
-In addition to the 2006 activity, there have been several other large fires in the county over the last ten years.
-Significant fires in the past include the Missouri Breaks
+Significant fires in the past include the Twin Coulee Fire in 2001 and the Ballard Fire which started on Mother's Day in 2004.
+These fires occurred on the types of days described in Section 4.1.2 (See Figure 12 and Fire History Map in

-Complex and the Blue Pulaski Fire in 2003, and the Garfield Fire in 1996.
-These fires occurred on the types of days described in Section 4.1.2 (See Figure 10 and Fire History Map in Map Section 10.5).
+Map Section 10.5).

-The current performance of wildland fire protection personnel in Garfield County is excellent considering the size of the county and the travel times required to respond, the access limitations, the frequency of wildland fires and the challenges of keeping local firefighters motivated and qualified in a county with such a small population.
-In addition, the overall lack of a water supply in many areas within the county significantly adds to the difficulty of conducting an effective suppression effort on wildland fires.
+The current performance of wildland fire protection personnel in Golden Valley County is excellent considering the size of the county and the travel times required to respond, the access limitations, the frequency of wildland fires and the challenges of keeping local firefighters motivated and qualified in a county with such a small population.
+In addition, the overall lack of a water supply in many areas within the county significantly adds to the difficulty of conducting an effective fire suppression effort on wildland fires.